 Step two: ask your people.
 Separately, have each team member write down what they believe their top three priorities are.
 Do not coach them.
 Do not hint.
 Just ask.

 Step three: compare.
 Line up your list against theirs.
 The gaps will tell you everything.
-At Great Day Improvements I ran this exercise within my first 60 days across all four markets.
-The results were eye-opening.
-Chicago was largely aligned.
-Madison had significant gaps.
-Milwaukee and Minneapolis were somewhere in between.
-That data gave me a clear starting point for where to invest my time.
+When I have run this exercise across multi-market teams early in a new role, the results are consistent: some markets are largely aligned, others have significant gaps.
+That data gives you a clear starting point for where to invest your time.

 The audit is not about catching people doing something wrong.
 It is about finding where the communication has broken down so you can fix it.